Noise Levels in Ashburn Village, Ashburn, VA | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of Ashburn Village

 Average noise levels for Ashburn Village residents, grouped by direction from the center of Ashburn Village.
-Central Ashburn Village carries the highest population-weighted average; Western Ashburn Village carries the lowest.
-Just 17% of residents in Western Ashburn Village live in blocks above the EPA's 55 dBA threshold, about half the share in Central Ashburn Village.
+The highest population-weighted average is in southern Ashburn Village; the lowest is in northeastern Ashburn Village, where just 11% of residents live in blocks above the EPA's 55 dBA threshold, about half the share in the loudest section.

 Normal conversation an arm’s length away